 ★★★ LUMIERE LONDON Artichoke curate luminous installations and projections round the capital

-It’s the second year of Lumiere London, the four-day (or rather -night) festival of light across the capital put on by maestros of urban show, Artichoke.
-To some extent, it’s a way of flooding social media with pretty, graphic pictures of London.
+It’s the second year of Lumiere London, the four-day (or rather four-night) festival of light across the capital put on by maestros of urban show, Artichoke.
+To some extent it’s a way of flooding social media with pretty, graphic pictures of London.
 Instant impact.
-In another it’s a slightly wonderful event, and totally free – kind of the apogee of public art.
+In another it’s a slightly wonderful event – and totally free – kind of the apogee of public art.
 Attendees (or more accurately, pedestrians) have 58 sculptures to choose between, and this year’s sculptures can be found in King’s Cross, the West End, Mayfair and Fitzrovia, Westminster and Victoria, and Southbank.

 The atmosphere around Piccadilly is almost festive.
 The area is closed to cars and the quiet only becomes apparent when running into queues of black cabs down side streets, their distinctive gritty thrum identifiable at distance.
 People stroll down the middle of the road, peeling off to watch Rhys Coren’s animation Love Motion (pictured above) projected in the Royal Academy’s courtyard, or wander round St James’s church which hosts Chris Plant’s Harmonic Portal, Tracey Emin’s Be Faithful to Your Dreams, and My Light Is Your Light by Alaa Minawi – a triptych of peace, hope and resilience, if you will.

-In Kings Cross, Granary Square is filled with fog and blue lasers which fuse into patchy waves which shimmer above excited spectators (Waterlicht by Daan Roosegaarde).
+In Kings Cross, Granary Square is filled with fog and blue lasers which fuse into patchy waves shimmering above excited spectators (Waterlicht by Daan Roosegaarde).
 There’s glow-in-the-dark candy floss on sale, and the occasional whiff of mulled wine.
 Two Canadian girls picking at their luminous sugar stacks catch my eye: “I know, right?!” one says.
 Behind them, a guy exclaims “Kings Cross is craaaazy busy.
-Oh my days,” and a mousy young man livecasts in Dutch.
+Oh my daaaysss,” and a mousy young tourist livecasts in Dutch.

 It’s hard to refrain from cynicism when a forest of raised phones sprout like glowing pistils from every spectator gaggle, and there are sale signs in all the shopfronts.
 So I ask the kids what they think.
 Here’s Freddy (6), a natural critic: “There’s not as many lights as I expected.”
 Aisha (5) is more appreciative “It’s like the sun’s making a real rainbow at night,” as is Hajrah (7) “It reminds me of peace.”
 Kenneth and Orlando (average age 6) describe what their own sculptures would be: “I’d make a building out of lego and fill it with lights,” and “I’d make a glowing football.”
 I ask Jack (10) how he it makes him feel.
 “Happy,” he replies.